-Checked Bag Fees Are Increasing
+Why Checked Bag Fees Are Increasing

 Why the increase?
 According to the airlines, it comes down to costs.
 Delta said that its increase was its first time raising fees since 2018, and the higher amount reflects higher costs for transporting luggage these days.
+Southwest said it was leaving money on the table with its free bags policy — it was the last major airline not to charge for them, which the airline ultimately didn’t view as enough of a competitive advantage as it looks to reduce costs and boost profitability.

-One Airline’s New Surge Pricing for Checked Bags
+One Airline Introduces Surge Pricing for Bags

 By now, travelers are used to dynamic or surge pricing thanks to companies such as Uber, but they’ll also have to get used to that idea when it comes to airline fees.
 New York City-based JetBlue Airways joined other airlines in early 2024 in increasing fees, but in April the carrier went one step further by introducing dynamic pricing for bags.